The Finance Director is appointed by the City Manager. The Finance Director also serves as the City Treasurer.

 - Billing and collection of special assessments

 Water/Sewer bills are issued monthly, approximately on the 1st of each month.
-Payments are due on the 21st of each month.
+Payments are due on the 21st of each month and must be received by due date to avoid penalties and interest.
 Late payments will incur a 5% Penalty plus 1% interest each month thereafter.

 Amounts due are consider delinquent if they are 6 months or more late.
-Delinquent water/sewer charges are removed from the account each May 22nd and placed on Summer Taxes and each October 22nd and placed on Winter Taxes.
+Delinquent water/sewer charges are removed from accounts each May 22nd and placed on Summer Taxes and each October 22nd and placed on Winter Taxes.

 Due: July 1